-Each year I receive numerous inquiries from Pennsylvania’s 8th District students who wish to attend a military service academy.
+I am already beginning to receive numerous inquiries from Pennsylvania’s 8th District students who wish to attend a military service academy.
 One of the application requirements for the United States service academies (with the exception of the United States Coast Guard Academy) is a nomination from a government official.
 Providing these nominations is one of my most cherished duties as your Congressman.
-To help explain the application process I will be holding a Service Academy Information Session on Saturday, August 26 from 9am to 12pm at the Gallagher Room (Rollins Center) of Bucks Co.
-Community College's Newtown Campus.
-(Location #11 on map)
+To help explain the application process I will be holding a Service Academy Information Session in late August 2018 (TBA).

 In addition to my nomination 8th District students may also seek nominations from the following sources: